Welcome to the Accessible Equation Editor!

 Answer

-There are cases where the Nemeth spec gives a braille encoding for an operator and we want to show it, but we don’t currently have strong enough font support to provide a unique button label for sighted users.
+There are cases where the Nemeth spec gives a braille encoding for an operator, and we want to show it, but we don’t currently have strong enough font support to provide a unique button label for sighted users.
 We hope to improve button labels, especially with some of the geometric shapes, as well as circled and squared operators.

 Question